 When you open File Explorer in Windows 10, you see many things designed to make life simpler.
 The navigation pane is the left column in File Explorer.

 The Navigation pane provides links to commonly used drives and folders to reduce the number of clicks or taps it takes to locate a file or folder.
 The width of the Navigation pane can be adjusted to meet your needs.
-If you changed the navigation pane width in File Explorer on Windows 10, and you want to now get it back to the default width, then you can reset the Explorer Navigation pane width to default with the help the Registry Editor. ( You can watch the how to video which located at the end of the article)
+If you changed the navigation pane width in File Explorer on Windows 10 or Windows 11, and you want to now get it back to the default width, then you can reset the Explorer Navigation pane width to default with the help the Registry Editor. ( You can watch the how to video which located at the end of the article)